Air traffic control: Radar coverage

-In addition to such types of radar, some air navigation service providers (e.g., Airservices Australia, the U.S. Federal Aviation Administration, Nav Canada, etc.) have implemented automatic dependent surveillance – broadcast (ADS-B) as part of their surveillance capability.
+In order to extend their surveillance capabilities, some air navigation service providers (e.g., Airservices Australia, the U.S. Federal Aviation Administration, Nav Canada, etc.) have implemented automatic dependent surveillance – broadcast (ADS-B).
 This newer technology reverses the radar concept.
 Instead of radar 'finding' a target by interrogating the transponder, the ADS-B equipped aircraft 'broadcasts' a position report as determined by the navigation equipment on board the aircraft.
 ADS-C is another mode of automatic dependent surveillance, however ADS-C operates in the 'contract' mode, where the aircraft reports a position, automatically or initiated by the pilot, based on a predetermined time interval.
 It is also possible for controllers to request more frequent reports to more quickly establish aircraft position for specific reasons.
 However, since the cost for each report is charged by the ADS service providers to the company operating the aircraft, more frequent reports are not commonly requested, except in emergency situations.
 ADS-C is significant, because it can be used where it is not possible to locate the infrastructure for a radar system (e.g., over water).
-Computerised radar displays are now being designed to accept ADS-C inputs as part of their display.
+Operational display systems are now deployed and accept ADS-C inputs as part of their display.

 A radar archive system (RAS) keeps an electronic record of all radar information, preserving it for a few weeks.
 This information can be useful for search and rescue.
 When an aircraft has 'disappeared' from radar screens, a controller can review the last radar returns from the aircraft to determine its likely position.
 For an example, see the crash report in the following citation.